OSAMES/osames-orm/README.md

 Compile the DLL and include it in your application, along with its configuration.

-Check out [documentation](http://confluence.osames.org/pages/viewpage.action?pageId=26542093) (in French for now, English version will follow).
+Check out [documentation](http://confluence.osames.org/pages/viewpage.action?pageId=26542093) (mostly in French, English translation coming now and then).

 ### .NET Core